vintasoftware/eslint-config-vinta/README.md

 #### Selecting Plugins

-If you're not using the recommended configurations (which includes all plugins configurations), you can easily select your desired plugins:
+If you're not using the recommended configuration (which includes all plugins), you can easily select your desired plugins:

 ```js
 module.exports = {